pantor/learning-shifting-for-grasping/README.md

  - *Database Server* There is a database server for collecting and uploading data and images to another computer.
 The server has a web interface for showing all actions for all databases in a given server and to show the latest action live.
  - *Include / Src* The main C++ project for controlling the robot and infer the next best action.
 It uses the TensorFlow C++ API and MoveIt! for robot control.
 The camera driver is also included, either via direct access or and optional ensenso node.
 The latter is helpful because the camera needs a long time to connect and crashes sometimes afterwards.
  - *Scripts* It is recommended to export to PYTHONPATH in `.bashrc`: `export PYTHONPATH=$PYTHONPATH:$HOME/Documents/bin_picking/scripts`
+ - *Jupyter* For neural network definition and training.

 This project is a ROS package with launch files and a package.xml.
 The ROS node /move_group is set to respawn=true.
 This enables to call rosnode kill /move_group to restart it.